 A homeowner who has put his or her home into a revocable living trust can take out a Reverse Mortgage.
 A Life Estate is acceptable for Reverse Mortgages as well as Power of Attorney and Guardianship.
-The Reverse Mortgage Lender must review these documents as part of the loan process and in some cases will even approve irrevocable trusts.
+The Reverse Mortgage Lender must review the appropriate documents as part of the loan process and in some cases may even approve irrevocable trusts.

 It takes a little bit of knowledge and understanding to determine if a reverse mortgage is the right vehicle for you.
-Continue reading, talking, evaluating, and make an appointment with Kathie Adler to receive your free information and free reverse mortgage quote.
+Continue reading, talking, evaluating, and contact Advisors Mortgage to receive your free information and free reverse mortgage quote.

-At the PROS and CONS page, you will find information about the HECM Line of Credit feature where your line of credit grows at the SAME EXACT RATE as your loan so your money is truly maximized!
+At the PROS and CONS page, you will find more information as well as information on the HECM Line of Credit feature where your line of credit grows over time so your money is truly maximized.

 Your home must be debt free to qualify.

-Only senior citizens low on cash can benefit from a Reverse Mortgage.
+Only senior homeowners who are low on cash can benefit from a Reverse Mortgage.

 FALSE.
 Seniors from all walks of life are taking advantage of Reverse Mortgages.
-Even though some borrowers may have greater needs than others, a Reverse Mortgage can be an excellent financial or estate planning tool for anyone.
-Even millionaires are getting Reverse Mortgages!
+Even though some borrowers may have greater needs than others, a Reverse Mortgage can be an excellent financial or estate planning tool.
 Homeowners with high value homes are using Reverse Mortgages in a variety of ways.
 Protecting their estate from some of the estate tax after their passing can be accomplished with a Reverse Mortgage since a Reverse Mortgage places a lien on the property, and that lien is not subject to estate tax.
 (Consult with your tax advisor.)

 Only those who have excellent credit, sufficient income, and good health can qualify for a Reverse Mortgage.

 FALSE.
-Although there will be a Financial Assessment to determine whether a reverse mortgage borrower can maintain the taxes and insurance on their home, you can still obtain a Reverse Mortgage.
+Although there will be a Financial Assessment to determine whether a reverse mortgage borrower can pay the taxes and insurance on their home, you can still obtain a Reverse Mortgage once approved.